Raku/roast/CONTRIBUTING.md

 There may be two different purposes to contribute to this project:

-1. Contributor wish to fix a error or add a test for existing functionality.
-The latter often needed when a bug is discovered in a compiler and there is reson to cover this bug with a test.
+1. Contributors may wish to fix an error or add a test for existing functionality.
+The latter is often needed when a bug is discovered in a compiler and there is reason to cover this bug with a test.
-2. Contributor wish to propose a change to the Raku language itself.
-This kind of contribution should be started by submitting an issue in [problem-solving](https://github.com/Raku/problem-solving) repository.
-The issue must be opened using _Report a language problem_ template.
-If the proposed change is accepted then a test to cover the new behavior is to be submitted into the roast.
+2. Contributors may wish to propose a change to the Raku language itself.
+This kind of contribution should be started by submitting an issue in the [problem-solving](https://github.com/Raku/problem-solving) repository.
+The issue must be opened using the _Report a language problem_ template.
+If the proposed change is accepted then a test to cover the new behavior is to be submitted to roast.

-Note that in second case if the proposal is accepted but not implemented yet, the test must be fudged.
+Note that in the second case if the proposal is accepted but not implemented yet, the test must be fudged.
 See _Fudged tests_ below and [README](https://github.com/Raku/roast)) for more details.
-The preferable way is to use `todo` verb because in this case a tester would get notified when a fudged test passes due to a feauture being implemented or a bug fixed.
+The preferable way is to use the `todo` verb because in this case a tester would get notified when a fudged test passes due to a feature being implemented or a bug fixed.

 ## Submission Steps